linusjf/Conventions/CONVENTIONS_BASH.md

   source "$SCRIPT_DIR/include.sh"
   ```

 - A script's usage must also include examples.
+The usage signature should also have a parameter for the exit code to be returned.
+  If no exit code is passed in, then it returns 0.
+If the exit code is 0, usage is output to STDOUT, else STDERR.
 - For long-running scripts, trap signals, such as user pressing `CTRL-C`, then call a function that exits gracefully:

   ```bash